RandomSearch18/a-level-project/docs/readme.md

 To separate frontend and backend code, I have put the files in a `frontend` directory, and shall create a similar `backend` directory when I start work on the backend.

 I started setting up my development environment by installing dependencies with Yarn (as per my [frontend technologies](#frontend-technologies) decision).
+While ideally I would use a modern Yarn version, I've decided to stick with Yarn 1, because it's installed by default in GitHub Codespaces (which I plan to use for some of my development), and I won't be using any advanced Yarn features.

 ---